sitamgithub-MSIT/Socket-Programming-In-Python/README.md

-# Socket Programming in Python
+# Socket Programming in Pytho

 Using socket programming, two nodes on a network can connect and communicate with one another.
 The other socket (node) reaches out to the first socket to establish a connection while the first socket listens on a certain port at an IP.
 While the client reaches out to the server, the server creates the listener socket.